5 AI Tools Every L&D Director Should Know in 2026

 Not anymore.
 Platforms like Sana Labs, Docebo, and Area9 Lyceum use AI to adjust content difficulty, pacing, and format in real time based on how each learner performs.
 Someone who already understands data privacy law skips straight to the advanced scenarios.
 Someone who's struggling gets additional practice before moving on.

 What to look for: True adaptive learning, not just "recommended content."
 The platform should adjust the actual learning path based on demonstrated competency, not just clicks and completion.
-Ask vendors for data on how their algorithm handles knowledge decay and spaced repetition.
+Ask vendors for data on how their algorithm handles knowledge decay and spaced repetition — these are the mechanisms that determine whether learning sticks at 90 days.

 3. AI Coaching and Performance Support